 The ARC funding is targeted at encouraging collaborative research between industry partners and Australia’s best researchers.
 Establishment of the ARC Research Hub for Commercial Development of Rock Lobster Culture Systems boosts research specifically in the areas of larval rearing systems, water treatment, health, nutrition and genetics.

 Research in Aquaculture and Fisheries has a long history of success at the University of Tasmania.
-The University of Tasmania has some of the world’s leading aquaculture scientists and has joined forces with the University of Auckland and University of the Sunshine Coast and Australian industry partner Plastic Fabrications Group.
+The University of Tasmania has some of the world’s leading aquaculture scientists and has joined forces with the University of Auckland and University of the Sunshine Coast and Australian industry partner PFG Group.

 Rock lobsters are a valuable and sought after seafood around the world but historically it has proven impossible to produce lobster seed stock in commercial hatcheries.
 In a breakthrough for aquaculture, the ARC Research Hub for Commercial Development of Rock Lobster Culture Systems has closed the lifecycle and developed unique aquaculture systems for mass production of lobster seed stock.